EchterAlsFake/PHUB/README.md

 > ⚠️ This project is probably against Pornhub TOS.
 Use at your own risks.

-## Current project status
+## 🟥 Current project status 🟥

-The project is currently in beta.
-The following features are unstable:
-- searching filters
-- threaded/FFMPEG downloading
+- :warning: Downloading is unstable
-- user search
+- :warning: User search is instable
+- :awrning: Search filters are untested

 **Don't use the last stable version (3.2.2)** from PyPI.
 It is unmaintained.
 I'm just waiting to finish 4.0 to update the package.